 African Impact and our sister charity The African Impact Foundation was approached by Wild Lands, a great conservation organisation working towards recycling, planting trees and conservation whilst creating livelihoods for local people.
 Together we came up with an event at Senzokuhle, a government funded organisation that runs a feeding programme for orphaned children in the area to get a warm dinner.

 This day was so important to us working in Zululand, as South Africa is one of the twelve African countries considered to be in a ‘water crisis’.
 The huge lack of water is meaning people, especially women and children are having to walk even further than normal to find a safe water source.
 This is limiting their true potential with so much time wasted and increasing illnesses from water-bourne diseases.

 Further to that, African Impact has committed to working towards the United Nation’s Global Goals and World Water Day was a fantastic opportunity to contribute to Goal Number 6: Ensure sustainability and availability of water and sanitation for all.

-African Impact and The Happy Africa Foundation thought it would be important to create a presentation on why we are in a water shortage, what we can do to protect our limited water and why water conservation is so important.
+African Impact and The African Impact Foundation thought it would be important to create a presentation on why we are in a water shortage, what we can do to protect our limited water and why water conservation is so important.
 This was shown through games, speeches and singing, as well as some information on water sanitation and how we can all protect ourselves from water-bourne diseases.